Ben Obese-Jecty is a Conservative Campaigner and a former Candidate having represented Hackney North and Stoke Newington in the 2019 General Election.

 Prior to deploying on my next Operational Tour I was selected to serve as part of a mentoring team embedded with the Afghan National Army in Sangin, Afghanistan.
 My time in Helmand Province was eye-opening, experiencing both the complexity of a Battlegroup under siege and the intensity of dismounted close combat with an agile foe who used the civilian population as both camouflage and collateral.
 The opportunity to work with a foreign Army, serving as both liaison and mentor via an interpreter, was both a privilege, and a huge responsibility.
 To operate in such an ambassadorial role, using diplomacy and influence amidst competing agendas within a complex political and ethno-religious environment, took a balance of statesmanship and military acumen, against the backdrop of operating within the District in which the British Army was sustaining its heaviest casualties.
 My experience in Afghanistan was both humbling and uplifting, during which I learnt the importance of public service, selfless-commitment and effective leadership as well as experiencing first-hand the sacrifices made by our Armed Forces.
 The privilege of having had the opportunity to effect change at the lowest level as part of something far greater than myself, has been the catalyst behind my decision to serve in a political capacity.
 As a former Army Officer I have a deeply held and passionate desire to serve my country; As a veteran I seek to continue those traits and defend those hard-fought freedoms capitalising on the opportunities that the post-Brexit landscape will offer.

-Following my service I moved to the private sector, working for JP Morgan Private Bank and in a strategy role as a Senior Vice President for Barclaycard.
-In my most recent role I have worked within the Small Business sector, addressing the needs of small business owners and helping to devise strategies to maximise their cashflow and help facilitate their desire to grow.
+Following my service I moved to the private sector, working in financial services.
 I have hard-fought real-world experience, often lacking in Parliament, and understand the significance of the role that government plays in supporting free enterprise and setting the conditions to ensure economic growth.